|Candied Citrus Peels|

 Here's another idea for which, as so often, I'm indebted to Jane Grigson and her book English Food.
 'Sweetmeat Cake' is an 18th century open tart.
 There is also a version of it as 'Sweet-meat Pudding' in Hannah Glasse's The Art of Cookery Made Plain and Easy (1747).
 I always approach these old recipes with caution.
 Tastes change.
 In this case the recipe was very simple and the ingredients list rang no alarm bells.
 What caught my attention was that rather than candied peel providing just a background note, here it has the starring role.
 There's a 19th century version of this recipe, known as 'Duke of Cambridge Pudding' which dispenses with the hazelnuts (optional in the earlier recipe) altogether and calls for 4 egg yolks (no whole eggs).
 Grigson implies she prefers the Sweetmeat Cake recipe and declares it her favourite of the 18th century open tarts.
 For her its butterscotch flavour and semi-transparent filling has a "much superior flavour" to the later 'Treacle Tart'.
 I get what she means, there is an almost jellied quality to the cooked filling, and a slice of this is lot lighter and less sweet than a portion of treacle tart.

 Personally, I'd include the hazelnuts because I am a fan of frangipane.
 For this tart I made a sweet shortcrust and, because I have a horror or undercooked pastry, I baked it blind before adding the filling (the original recipe does not).
 I've given my pastry recipe here but Jane Grigson's recipe states simply "Puff or shortcrust pastry".
-I've changed her wording in the method a little to allow for giving you my pastry recipe, but, apart from the pastry, this is just as she instructs.
+I've changed her wording in the method a little to allow for giving you my pastry recipe.
+I've also slightly reduced the amounts of candied peel, sugar and butter in the filling from the first time I made this.
+Otherwise, it is just as she instructs.

 |Sweetmeat Cake slice|